 So where in the music?
 These diminished chords are big Jazz chord voicings, we'll see them all the time either written in or added as a substitute chord.
 From there we'll see and use the diminished colors less and less.
 Again the tritone interval is in Metal for sure.
 Once in a while in Pop and Rock.
 In the Blues, in more modern times it's not so apparent.
 In old time Blues we hear oftentimes as a common tone tonic chord.
 In Jazz blues as the substitute sharp Four / #4 dim 7 chord.

 Another double tritone / V7b5 chords.
 There is another common way we can bring a double tritone to the lower part of our dominant harmony.
 In this new color we retain the major 3 and blue 7 which together create the essential core tritone of V7 and add a second tritone by simply lowering the 5th of the chord by half step.
 This creates a tritone interval between our root pitch and our diminished 5th, opening up the "whole tone" universe.
-Examine the pitches and their sound.
+Please examine the pitches and their sound.
 Example 8.

 arpeggio degrees